War canoe: History

-Canadian sport war canoes
+War canoe racing

 War canoe is largely a Canadian sport, with some teams coming from the northwestern United States as well; it is not sanctioned by the International Canoe Federation but is nonetheless an important part of most Canadian canoe club racing programs.
-The term 'war canoe' is derived from large indigenous peoples' canoes intended for war, and war canoeing was in fact a popular sport in Vancouver, British Columbia before large gatherings of indigenous people were outlawed in 1922.
-War canoeing among indigenous communities is enjoying a revival today, although there as yet has been little interaction with non-indigenous teams.
+The term 'war canoe' is derived from large indigenous peoples' canoes intended for war, and war canoeing was in fact a popular sport in British Columbia before large gatherings of indigenous people were outlawed in 1922.
+War canoeing among indigenous communities is enjoying a revival today, and there as starting to be inclusion with non-indigenous paddlers.

-A war canoe holds 15 paddlers including one coxswain, or cox, for steering.
+A war canoe of Canadian settler conception holds 15 paddlers including one coxswain, or cox, for steering.
 War canoe is sometimes referred to as C-15 on regatta schedules, with the 'C' standing for 'canoe'.
 The paddlers, 7 to a side and slightly offset from one another, kneel on one knee while paddling.
 The coxswain stands with their calves braced between a yoke on the back of the boat.
 Paddlers on the left will kneel on their left knee and vice versa, as in a Sprint canoe, and the foremost paddler, whether on the right or left, will set the stroke.
 Boats are most often constructed of wood, although some newer boats will be made of fiberglass.
 Races will typically be of 500 m or 1000 m.
+And on rare occasions, 1500 m.
 The paddles used can be made of wood, but carbon fibre paddles are becoming standard, as their reduced weight leads to improved performance.

 War canoe is seen as a prestige event at regattas where it is held, as it allows a significant portion of a club's racing members to be in the boat at once and compete together.
 It is a large team event in a sport that typically focusses on individual achievements.
 Crews will be taken from the appropriate age range (e.g. Bantam, junior, masters, etc.), and races are held for men's, women's, or mixed crews.

-Typically, a war canoe will be faster than a dragon boat over any given distance, because of a better hull shape (narrower and without the characteristic 'w' shape of dragon boat hulls), lighter construction, and the kneeling position allowing for a fuller, more powerful stroke than the sitting position used in dragon boats.
+Typically, a war canoe will be faster than a 20 paddler dragon boat over any given distance, because of a more hydrodynamically streamlined hull shape (narrower and without the characteristic 'w' shape of dragon boat hulls making for reduced wetted surface area and drag), and the kneeling position allowing for a fuller, more powerful stroke than the sitting position used in a dragon boat; as well as larger blade powerface surface area and longer shaft of the paddle.
+However, there are dragonboats raced with 50 or more paddlers, as well as other cultural paddled long narrow boats, that pace at much higher speeds than either C-15 and DB-22 racing shells.